igalic/blag/contents/articles/opensource-burnout/index.md

 over, and over, and over again.

-This is a parallel to coming out as queer: Unless we have it tattooed across our foreheads, queer people don't have their "coming out" once, they have to come out over, and over, and over again to new friends, new colleagues, or potential love interests.
+This is a parallel to coming out as queer: Unless we have it tattooed across our foreheads, queer people don't have their "coming out" once, we have to come out over, and over, and over again to new friends, new colleagues, or potential love interests.
 As you can guess, some of those coming outs are easier than others…

 ## Let's talk about work

+For the longest part of my life, my work has been a core part of my identity.[<a id="ref_2" href="#fn_2">1</a>]

+> Šta radiš, Igo?

+> Radim.

+If I hadn't been really, really bad at sucking up to authority, I might have made it all the way through school and into university, and might now be an ACADEMIC.

+[link to appropriate tweet]

+But even so, I am doing something, for money, that I absolutely enjoy.

+[link to a million appropriate tweets disproving the above]

+Except, when I don't.
+Make money for it, I mean.

+### A Show of Hands

+* Who here does no Open Source Work at all?
+* Who here lives 100% off their Open Source work?
+* 50ish%?
+* Who here would starve if all they did was Open Source?

+For a number of personal reasons, I fall into that last category.

 # Making a Change